0xJeremy/socket.engine/python/README.md

 while True:
 	data = h.get_ALL("test")

-	if data is not none:
+	if data is not None:
 		for item in data:
 			print(item)
 			break